corndeladmin/DevOps-Unit-6-Workshop/README.md

 vim ~/.ssh/authorized_keys
 ```

-> How to edit and save a file with `vim`:
+> Reminder: How to edit and save a file with `vim`:
 > - You start in **Command mode** and cannot simply type text, though you can still paste from the clipboard, with `Shift + Insert`.
 > - Press `i` to enter **Insert mode** to type text.
 Press `Escape` to return to **Command mode**.
 > - From Command mode you can save & exit by typing `:wq` and then pressing `Enter`.

 ### Getting started with Chimera
+This workshop revolves around fixing up a tool called Chimera, which comprises a web application and a command line tool.
+The web application displays data on a map, and the command line tool generates datasets for the web application to display.
 The VM has a (partially) working version of Chimera on it.
+There is pre-existing data that you should be able to find if
+You can see this data by visiting the website that is hosted by the web app.
+Simply go to your web browser, and navigate to the URL `http://100.100.100.100` (except with your Part 1 VM's IP address rather than 100.100.100.100).
+Make sure you use `HTTP` and not `HTTPS` (i.e. no `s` before the `://` in the URL)!
+Your web browser will find and connect to the virtual machine with that IP address, ask for the webpage, and return it to you and render it.
-If you navigate to the URL provided by your trainer you should be able to see the page it produces.
-The `webapp` part appears to be functioning correctly, so you should leave it alone.
+If you navigate to this URL, you should be able to see the page it produces.
+This page should say "Chimera Reporting Server" at the top with a world map taking up most of the page.
+The `webapp` part appears to be functioning correctly, so let's focus on the other part of Chimera - the command line app.

 On the VM you should be able to find `cliapp`.
 This is a command line program with minimal documentation (see [cliapp_reference.md](./cliapp_reference.md)).
 Its purpose is to generate "datasets" for the webapp to display.
 You should be able to run it like so: